 Our wide range of steel sleepers is designed to cater for all types of application, from metre gauge railways to mainline passenger and heavy haul freight routes.

 Our steel sleepers require less ballast than traditional concrete sleepers, leading to reduced track construction and renewal costs.
-Also benefiting from a smaller carbon footprint, our steel sleepers are recyclable, making it easier to hit your sustainability targets.
+Also benefiting from a smaller carbon footprint, our steel sleepers are fully recyclable, making it easier to hit your sustainability targets.

+Once installed, steel sleepers don’t rot and are resistant to insect attack.
+Steel sleepers also survive well in wet tropical climates where wood decays rapidly.
+The sleeper profile and spade ends are designed to interact with the ballast bed to produce a highly stable track support requiring only minimal quantities of fresh imported ballast to complete the installation.
 With steel sleepers, you can expect lower maintenance costs over a typical lifetime of 50 years.
 This is because there is a reduction in wet spots using steel.
 Studies demonstrate benefits in longer-term track quality and stability because the contact surface of steel sleepers is higher on the ballast layer and remains drier.
 Where fines accumulate under concrete sleepers they become waterlogged and degradation of the ballast is accelerated.

 Steel sleepers have a very long life (typically 50 years) thanks to their optimised design and extensive laboratory testing of all sleeper and fastening systems.
 However unlike concrete and wood products at end of life steel sleepers are fully recyclable into new steel products.
 At end of life steel sleepers still contain a significant value which can be realised, rather than the disposal liabilities and costs associated with competitor products.